 4336.
 Research in Personality and Social Psychology (3).
 Prerequisite: Junior or senior standing.
 In-depth study of selected research areas in personality and social psychology, with special emphasis on scientific writing.
 (Writing Intensive – Specific Sections Only)

 5001.
 Problems in Psychology (V1-6).
-Prerequisite: 12 advanced hours of psychology and prior permission of instructor.
+Prerequisite: 12 advanced hours of psychology and instructor consent.
 Independent work under individual guidance of a staff member.